wzoom/lunchy/README.md

 ### 3. Add Redis data store

-Redis is a crucial part of Lunchy, as it stores all downloaded daily menus and team's favorite restaurants. @Lunchy can quickly access desired information this way.
+Redis is a crucial part of Lunchy, as it stores all downloaded daily menus and team's favorite restaurants.
+Lunchy can quickly access desired information this way.

 	% heroku addons:create rediscloud:free